burakboduroglu/programming_notes/python_basic_1.md

 ```

 - Thanks for reading.
 If you have any questions, please feel free to ask me.
 I will be happy to help you.
 See you in the Python Basics - 2. 👋
+- If you want more exercises, you can check out my Kaggle account [-Kaggle-](https://www.kaggle.com/burakbodurolu).